pachisi456/toshi-forkdelta-bot/README.md

 # Toshi ForkDelta Bot

-This is a bot for [Toshi](https://www.toshi.org/) that enables users to check prices of tokens traded on Toshi and set price alarms.
+This is a bot for [Toshi](https://www.toshi.org/) that utilizes the API of the decentralized exchange [ForkDelta](https://forkdelta.github.io).
+Prices are currently updated every five minutes.
+Users can chat with ForkDelta Bot to
+* look up prices of tokens traded on ForkDelta
+* set price alarms

 If you want to add a new feature feel free to make a pull request.
 I will happily review and accept it.